 There's no right or wrong way to check your breasts.
-But it is important to know how your breasts usually look and feel.
-That way, you can spot any changes quickly and report them to your GP.
+But it's important to know how your breasts usually look and feel.
+That way, you can spot any changes quickly and report them to a GP.

 Be breast aware